 The enamel is the hard surface around the outside of your tooth.
 This is the hardest substance in your body, it is even harder than bone!
 Even though they are extremely strong, this substance can be broken down by sugars and starches in your food.
 Additionally, using a hard-bristled toothbrush or brushing too hard can lead to enamel wear.
 When you brush, it is best to use a soft bristled brush and softly move the brush against your teeth on a 45-degree angle.
 Opt for a toothpaste with fluoride to help strengthen the enamel on your teeth.

 Another way your teeth can wear down is by grinding or clenching your teeth.
 This usually happens unconsciously when patients are sleeping or stressed.
 Lastly, refrain from over bleaching your teeth.
-At Smiles of Memorial in Memorial, Texas we do encourage patients to participate in a healthy dose of teeth whitening.
+At Smiles of Memorial in Houston, Texas we do encourage patients to participate in a healthy dose of teeth whitening.
 However, over whitening, your teeth can also weaken the enamel exposing sensitive nerves to foods and drinks.